CDN Primer: How Caching Works?

 Dynamic content, dynamically-generated objects, visual and other content with high bandwidth requirements, regionally-popular content, etc. can be cached and serviced in an agile manner.
 This, in turn, has helped in improving the overall efficiency of the process and elevating user experience.

 Cost-saving for businesses: Every time a request is placed on the origin server, bandwidth is consumed, and the business must bear bandwidth costs.
 With caching, the bandwidth costs are considerably reduced for businesses as copies of the content at stored at multiple locations and serviced from those proxy servers instead of the origin server.
-Even when there is a traffic spike, bandwidth can be rented from the CDN provider instead of investing on extra bandwidth.
+Even when there is a traffic spike, bandwidth can be rented from the CDN provider instead of investing in extra bandwidth.

 Elevated user experience: As discussed earlier, caching enables web applications to elevate the overall user experience through faster and reliable content delivery.
 CDN caching can work wonders even for local businesses.
-For instance, a local bank will still have customers accessing their account from anywhere around the world.
+For instance, a local bank will still have customers accessing their accounts from anywhere around the world.
 So, their user experience will be affected if the web application takes too long to load or worse, not be secure.